kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

  **Quick reference**- Ensure all PRs that need cherry-picking have the `Backport to Gutenberg RC` label.
 - In your local clone of the Gutenberg repository, switch to the release branch: `git checkout release/X.Y`
-- Cherry-pick all merged PRs using the automated script: npm run other:cherry-pick “Backport to Gutenberg RC”
+- Cherry-pick all merged PRs using the automated script: `npm run other:cherry-pick "Backport to Gutenberg RC"`

 After an RC is published but before the final stable release, some bugs related to the release might be fixed and committed to `trunk`.
 The stable release will not automatically include these fixes.
 Including them is a manual process, which is called cherry-picking.